 - 1. Students choose a venue or venues to complete a minimum of 24 hours of volunteerism. - 2.
-The volunteer hours must be completed post-high school and less than 5 years prior to the time of application to the CP. - 3.
-Students volunteering at multiple settings should use more than one volunteer form. - 4.
-While not required, if the applicant completes more than the minimum of 24 hours, they are encouraged to include documentation of these additional hours in their application.
+The volunteer hours must be completed post-high school but less than 5 years old at the time of application to the CP. - 3.
+Students choosing to utilize multiple settings may use more than one volunteer form. - 4.
+While not required, if the applicant completes more than the minimum of 24 hours, they are encouraged to include documentation of these hours in their application.